By - Praveen Pandey on October 9, 2020

 The Hon’ble Supreme Court Single bench comprising Justice V. Ramasubramanian dismissed a transfer petition in the matter of M/S Himalaya Self Farming Group & Anr.
-Vs. M/S Goyal Feed Suppliers and held that under the Negotiable Instrument Act if the cheque is delivered for receipt into an account, the court under whose jurisdiction the branch of the bank where the payee holds the account is located shall have the power to prosecute the offence.
+Vs. M/S Goyal Feed Suppliers and held that under the Negotiable Instruments Act if the cheque is delivered for receipt into an account, the court under whose jurisdiction the branch of the bank where the payee holds the account is located shall have the power to prosecute the offence.

 In the said case, the M/S Himalaya Self Farming Group (“Petitioner”) has made a prior complaint to the police about the loss that he sustained on account of the poor quality of feed supplied by the M/S Goyal Feed Suppliers (“Respondent“).
-While pointing to some payment issue, the Respondent under section 138 of the Negotiable Instrument Act filed a cheque bouncing case against the Petitioner before the Additional Chief Judicial Magistrate, Agra, Uttar Pradesh.
+While pointing to some payment issue, the Respondent under section 138 of the Negotiable Instruments Act filed a cheque bouncing case against the Petitioner before the Additional Chief Judicial Magistrate, Agra, Uttar Pradesh.

 Thereafter, the Petitioner had filed the transfer petition under section 406 of CrPC before Hon’ble Supreme Court and requested the court to transfer of the proceedings filed by the respondent under Section 138 of the Negotiable Instrument Act.
 However, the said case is pending before District Court, Agra, Uttar Pradesh and the petitioner wanted to transfer the case to the competent District Court at Siliguri, Darjeeling, West Bengal.

 The counsel for Petitioner stated three reasons for the proceedings to be transferred to Siliguri which are given below: